aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/tiff/_index.md

 ﻿---
-title: Convert images to TIFF image format from other supported formats using .NET platform
+title: Convert images to TIFF(Tagged Image Format) image format from other supported formats using .NET platform
 weight: 3920
 url: /net/conversion/to/tiff
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging for .NET library it is easy to convert to TIFF from other supported image formats
+description: Using Aspose.Imaging for .NET library it is easy to convert to TIFF(Tagged Image Format) from other supported image formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert Image Files to TIFF image format using .NET platform" h2="Convert to TIFF format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert Image Files to TIFF(Tagged Image Format) image format using .NET platform" h2="Convert to Tagged Image Format format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported conversions to TIFF format using Aspose.Imaging for .NET library" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported conversions to TIFF(Tagged Image Format) format using Aspose.Imaging for .NET library" %}}
 Using Aspose.Imaging library you can programmatically convert various image formats to TIFF image.
+TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
+It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
+The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
+The format is not machine dependent and is free from bounds like processor, operating system, or file systems.
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}